As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Another worthwhile option for making the condenser quieter is to try cleaning it, as it could just be old or dirty.
 This sort of thing can make quite a difference when you’re dealing with a reasonably delicate structure.

-However, I wouldn’t recommend taking your refrigerator apart unless you’re confident you’ve got an idea what’s going on.
+However, I wouldn’t recommend taking your refrigerator apart unless you’re confident you’ve got an idea of what’s going on.
 The mechanics inside a fridge are pretty complicated, and you might mess with something critical.

 Similarly, opening the back of your fridge could void the warranty on it, but then it’s fair to assume a fridge still under warranty shouldn’t be that dirty.
 Check your owner’s manual for more information before diving in, as they might even provide a service for this kind of thing.